dventura3/system-design/SAMPLES.md

   1. You could separate the "GET flow" from the "POST flow"
   1. What are the type of users using the system?
 For example in X we have active/vip/passive users...in Uber we have customers and drivers...etc. - OR - For example in Uber you have drivers and customers.
   1. Think of the API (especially the body of the request/response) which you want to implement can help to identify the architecture.
 For example: In Uber system, you have to split the API in
       1. POST /tariff with body {currentUserLoction, destinationLocation} => return a tariffID with a list of estimated tarifs => Once the user click on/select one of the tariffs, it invoke
-    2. POST /ride with body {tariffID, selectedOption} => return a rideID after having created a new ride request in the kafka queue.
+      1. POST /ride with body {tariffID, selectedOption} => return a rideID after having created a new ride request in the kafka queue.
+  1. Consider splitting an intense and time-consuming job in two separate phases.
+For example to process videos or download a big amount of data:
+      1. a backend service receives the request to process something
+      1. the same service generates a new events to place a queue and replyes almost immediatly to the user saying "the processing is on-going"
+      1. the processing is done in background and the user is notified only when the processing is terminated => use of a notification system
-- With Read-Heavy systems, these are some key points to adopt:
+- With **Read-Heavy systems**, these are some key points to adopt:
   1. Caching
   1. Database Replication & Sharding => adopt horizontal scalability (NoSQL DBs)
   1. CDN